Automatic Implementation of Secure Silicon (AISS)

 Automated Secure Chip Design

-We are developing methodologies to enable an automated chip design flow where security scales seamlessly with the functional and economic goals of a system-on-chip (SoC).
-Our approach provides:
+We developed methodologies to enable an automated chip design flow where security scaled seamlessly with the functional and economic goals of a system-on-chip (SoC).
+Our approach provided:

 - Rapid architectural evaluation to assess security and performance trade-offs.

-- Automated generation and optimization of SoCs, ensuring built-in security.
+- Automated generation and optimization of SoCs with built-in security.

-- Partitioned security architecture, with a dedicated security subsystem complementing the main processing logic.
+- A partitioned security architecture, featuring a dedicated security subsystem complementing the main processing logic.

-- By integrating security at the design stage, we significantly reduce the burden on chip designers while enhancing protection against evolving threats.
+By integrating security at the design stage, we significantly reduced the burden on chip designers while enhancing protection against evolving threats.

 Addressing Key Attack Surfaces

-Given the ever-expanding threat landscape, our work focuses on four critical attack vectors that are most relevant to modern digital ASICs and SoCs:
+Given the ever-expanding threat landscape, our work focused on four critical attack vectors most relevant to modern digital ASICs and SoCs:

 - Side-channel attacks – Preventing information leakage through power, timing, and electromagnetic emissions.